 There are a number of factors that impact our future cash flow compared to the cash flow we generate at a given point in time.
 The first factor is our churn rate and how successful we are at retaining our current subscribers.
 To the extent we lose subscribers from our existing base, the positive cash flow from that base is correspondingly reduced.
 The second factor is how successful we are at maintaining our service margins.
 To the extent our "Cost of services" grow faster than our "Service revenue," the amount of cash flow that is generated per existing subscriber is reduced.
 Our Pay-TV service margins have been reduced by, among other things, a shift to lower priced Pay-TV programming packages and higher programming costs.
 Our Retail Wireless service margins are impacted by our MNSA agreement with T-Mobile and the speed with which we are able to convert retail wireless subscribers onto our 5G Network once operational.
 The third factor is the rate at which we acquire new subscribers.
 The faster we acquire new subscribers, the more our positive ongoing cash flow from existing subscribers is offset by the negative upfront cash flow associated with acquiring new subscribers.
 Conversely, the slower we acquire subscribers, the more our operating cash flow is enhanced in that period.
 Finally, our future cash flow is impacted by the rate at which we complete our 5G Network Deployment, incur litigation expense, and any cash flow from financing activities.
-Declines in our Pay-TV subscriber base and subscriber related-margins continue to negatively impact our cash flow, and there can be no assurances that these declines will not continue.
+We anticipate expenditures for our 5G Network Deployment to increase substantially during 2021 and in future periods.
+As a result, our current cash flow is not necessarily indicative of our future cash flows.
+In addition, declines in our Pay-TV subscriber base and subscriber related-margins continue to negatively impact our cash flow, and there can be no assurances that these declines will not continue.